sparkflows/sparkflows-docs/docs/installation/user-groups/user-group-roles-permissions.rst

    :alt: security
    :width: 60%

-Below are further details associated with each group
+Below are further details associated with each group:

 * **Name:** The name of the group.
 * **Properties:** Key-value pairs you need to pass.